zorbash/zorbash.github.com/content/post/elixirconfeu-2019.md

 Q. Is the goal to replace RabbitMQ or Kafka?

-No, it's to work with them and become very good friends
+No, it's to work with them and become very good friends.

 ### Rewritting Critical Software in Elixir - [Renan Ranelli][profile-Ranelli]